WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 all.

 The `Accept-Signature` header field is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a list (Section 4.8 of
-{{!I-D.ietf-httpbis-header-structure}}) of parameterised labels (Section 4.4 of
-{{!I-D.ietf-httpbis-header-structure}}).
-The order of labels in the `Accept-Signature` list is not significant.
-Labels, ignoring any initial "-" character, MUST NOT be duplicated.
+Its value MUST be a parameterised list (Section 4.3 of {{!I-D.ietf-httpbis-header-structure}}).
+The order of identifiers in the `Accept-Signature` list is not significant.
+Identifiers, ignoring any initial "-" character, MUST NOT be duplicated.

-Each label in the `Accept-Signature` header field's value indicates that a feature of the `Signature` header field ({{signature-header}}) is supported.
-If the label begins with a "-" character, it instead indicates that the feature named by the rest of the label is not supported.
-Unknown labels and parameters MUST be ignored because new labels and new parameters on existing labels may be defined by future specifications.
+Each identifier in the `Accept-Signature` header field's value indicates that a feature of the `Signature` header field ({{signature-header}}) is supported.
+If the identifier begins with a "-" character, it instead indicates that the feature named by the rest of the identifier is not supported.
+Unknown identifiers and parameters MUST be ignored because new identifiers and new parameters on existing identifiers may be defined by future specifications.

-### Integrity labels ### {#accept-signature-integrity}
+### Integrity identifiers ### {#accept-signature-integrity}

-Labels starting with "digest/" indicate that the client supports the `Digest` header field ({{!RFC3230}}) with the digest-algorithm from the
+Identifiers starting with "digest/" indicate that the client supports the `Digest` header field ({{!RFC3230}}) with the digest-algorithm from the
 <https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml> registry
-named in lower-case by the rest of the label.
+named in lower-case by the rest of the identifier.
 For example, "digest/sha-512" indicates support for the SHA-512 digest algorithm, and "-digest/sha-256" indicates non-support for the SHA-256 digest algorithm.

-Labels starting with "mi/" indicate that the client supports the `MI` header field ({{!I-D.thomson-http-mice}}) with the parameter from the HTTP MI Parameter Registry registry named in lower-case by the rest of the label.
+Identifiers starting with "mi/" indicate that the client supports the `MI` header field ({{!I-D.thomson-http-mice}}) with the parameter from the HTTP MI Parameter Registry registry named in lower-case by the rest of the identifier.
 For example, "mi/mi-blake2" indicates support for Merkle integrity with the as-yet-unspecified mi-blake2 parameter, and "-digest/mi-sha256" indicates non-support for Merkle integrity with the mi-sha256 content encoding.